ndorrh/portfolio/README.md

 11. A valid email address without capital letters
 12. Fill all input fields correctly for the form to be submitted

+>Any data you input in the form will be preserve  in the browser

 ## Built With

 - HTML